Ivykalegi/OITtechsystem-exercises/README.md

 - Get the total of all `value` entries, values are `base64` encoded integers
 - Parse the uuid from the `info` field of each entry
 - Output the values total and the list of uuids in the format described by the JSON schema.
 Write this data to a file

+## How to check solutions
+- check the answers.py and answers.json files